Approximately 5 minutes to read

 This is a great story!

-about 2 years ago Miriam Barton said:
+over 2 years ago Miriam Barton said:

 Very, very heartwarming character you have here.
 Change nothing about Narry, he's very endearing!

 There are a few grammatical things that I'd like to point out?
 Mostly stylistic but they're not errors, it's up to you if you'd like to change them or not!

 "...he did truly believe he knew much of the world..."
 I think by putting in "..he truly believed he knew much of the world..." brings out the voice you introduce in the first paragraph.
 A tired, hopeful voice looking for a kind of hope.
 It adds a certain taste to the past tense.